bibendi/sunspot/sunspot_solr/solr/README.txt

 Solr example configuration
 --------------------------

-To run the default example configuration, use
+To run this example configuration, use

   java -jar start.jar

-in this example directory, and when Solr is started connect to
+in this directory, and when Solr is started connect to

   http://localhost:8983/solr/admin/

-To add documents to the index, use the post.jar (or post.sh script) in the exampledocs subdirectory (while Solr is running), for example:
+To add documents to the index, use the post.sh script in the exampledocs subdirectory (while Solr is running), for example:

   cd exampledocs
-     java -jar post.jar *.xml
-Or:  sh post.sh *.xml
+  sh post.sh *.xml

 See also README.txt in the solr subdirectory, and check http://wiki.apache.org/solr/SolrResources for a list of tutorials and